-The original Brandywine Tomato introduced by Johnson and Stokes in 1889 from seeds they received from a customer in Ohio.
-Named after Brandywine Creek in Chester County, Pennsylvania.
+The original, legendary Brandywine Tomato introduced by Johnson and Stokes in 1889.
 Large vines produce deep red 8-12 ounce fruits.
 Excellent flavor.
 Very productive.
 Indeterminate.
 (80 days from transplant)

 Each packet contains approximately 50 seeds.